Creating and Running Symfony Projects

 4

-, add the corresponding method:php<?php // src/Controller/DefaultController.php namespace App\Controller; use Symfony\Component\HttpFoundation\Response; use Symfony\Component\Routing\Annotation\Route; use Doctrine\ORM\EntityManagerInterface; use App\Entity\User; use Symfony\Component\HttpFoundation\JsonResponse; use Symfony\Contracts\Cache\CacheInterface; use Symfony\Component\Cache\Item\ItemInterface; // Import ItemInterface class DefaultController { private $entityManager; private $cache; public function __construct(EntityManagerInterface $entityManager, CacheInterface $cache) { $this->entityManager = $entityManager; $this->cache = $cache; } // ... other methods ... /** * @Route("/cache-example", name="app_cache_example") */ public function cacheExample(): Response { // Try to fetch data from cache $cacheItem = $this->cache->get('my_symfony_cache_key', function (ItemInterface $item) { // On cache miss, this callback executes $item->expiresAfter(3600); // Set cache expiration to 1 hour // Simulate a heavy operation, e.g., complex DB query $data = "Data generated at " . date('Y-m-d H:i:s'); // Return the data to cache return $data; }); // $cacheItem is the cached or newly generated data $output = "From Cache: " . $cacheItem; return new Response($output); } }
+php<?php // src/Controller/DefaultController.php namespace App\Controller; use Symfony\Component\HttpFoundation\Response; use Symfony\Component\Routing\Annotation\Route; use Doctrine\ORM\EntityManagerInterface; use App\Entity\User; use Symfony\Component\HttpFoundation\JsonResponse; use Symfony\Contracts\Cache\CacheInterface; use Symfony\Component\Cache\Item\ItemInterface; // Import ItemInterface class DefaultController { private $entityManager; private $cache; public function __construct(EntityManagerInterface $entityManager, CacheInterface $cache) { $this->entityManager = $entityManager; $this->cache = $cache; } // ... other methods ... /** * @Route("/cache-example", name="app_cache_example") */ public function cacheExample(): Response { // Try to get data from cache $cacheItem = $this->cache->get('my_symfony_cache_key', function (ItemInterface $item) { // If cache miss, run this callback $item->expiresAfter(3600); // Cache lifetime: 1 hour // Simulate a costly operation, e.g., complex DB query $data = "Data generated at " . date('Y-m-d H:i:s'); // Return data to cache return $data; }); // $cacheItem is data from cache (if hit) or freshly generated $output = "From Cache: " . $cacheItem; return new Response($output); } }

 1